 When can I expect to receive my order?

-Processing times (the amount of time from when your order is received to when it's shipped) are approximately 7-10 business days.
+Current processing times (the amount of time from when your order is received to when it's shipped) are approximately 14 business days.
 If you need an item before a specific date, please send us a message before placing an order.
 Please note that unless a date is specified, items may take longer to process.

 ALWAYS contact us directly if you need your item by a specific date, and we will try our best to get it to you by then (within reason).
 We are unable to guarantee specific delivery dates due to delayed USPS processing and delivery times.